collaborativebioinformatics/EasyGiraffe/README.md

 Run the following scripts in order to set up the environment and data

 1. Download the Pangenome Reference Graph
-This script fetches the pre-built population-specific pangenome (JaSaPaGe) used as the backbone graph.
+This script fetches the pre-built population-specific pangenome.
+We used (JaSaPaGe) used as the backbone graph.
+But script download Human-pangenome files.
 ```
 bash download-pangenome-data.sh
 ```